Call for nominations 2026-2029

 • a brief motivation statement (no more than 300 words).

 The appointment will follow the EAA’s Governance Guidelines.
-Following the review of the applications, the SSC will make a recommendation to the EAA Management Committee, which will appoint the new SSC chair and members.
+Following the review of the applications, the SSC will make a recommendation to the EAA Management Committee, which will appoint the new and members.

-If you or one of your colleagues have an interest, please send a motivation letter and current CV to Baha Diyarov baha.diyarov@eiasm.be before 15 January 2025.
-Please indicate if it is for the Chair or member position.
+If you or one of your colleagues have an interest, please send a motivation letter and current CV to Baha Diyarov baha.diyarov@eiasm.be before 15 January 2026.

 The EAA Accounting Resources Centre (ARC) is the one-stop place for research and teaching resources, career development guidance, and networking opportunities.
 The ARC’s goal is to stimulate research productivity, inspire educators, expand the accounting community, enhance the exchange of ideas, and improve high-quality team collaboration.